 Optional review of financial assistance

 Living off campus can impact a student's financial assistance.
 The impact, if any, of this depends on several factors.
 Students interested in living off campus are encouraged to contact the Financial Assistance staff to discuss their specific situation.
 It is important to note that the Financial Assistance staff can only offer projections about likely impact, if any, on the student's financial assistance but cannot provide definitive information until the student has reapplied for financial aid.
 As such, students interested in living off campus are encouraged to reapply for financial aid as soon as possible.
-Refer to the Financial Assistance website to learn about the process to reapply for financial aid.
+Need to learn about the process to reapply for financial aid?

 Off-campus housing resources